 (a) Describe the two root systems shown in Fig. 2.1 and explain how each is an adaptation for survival in a desert ecosystem.

 [4]

 (b) Describe and explain two ways in which the leaves of desert plants reduce water loss in transpiration.

 1.

 2.

+2.

 [4]

+[4]

 (c) Xylem and phloem are transport tissues in plants.
 They transport substances from

-organs that are known as sources to organs known as sinks.
+(c) Xylem and phloem are transport tissues in plants.
+They transport substances from organs that are known as sources to organs known as sinks.